-Guinea pigs can bring a smile to everyone’s face, they are funny, have a lovable personality and overall amazing pets to have.
-What about negative sides, do guinea pigs have them?
-Yes, they are rather small, cuddly and sweet, but can they surprise you and bite you when you least expect it?
+Guinea pigs can bring a smile to everyone’s face.
+They are funny, have a lovable personality, and amazing pets to have.
+Yes, they are rather small, cuddly, and sweet, but can they surprise you and bite you when you least expect it?

-Do guinea pigs bite?
-Guinea pigs can in some cases bite their owners or other guinea pigs.
-They will bite their owners when they experience discomfort or pain and this can happen often during improper handling, especially when picking them up or if someone is holding the guinea pig for too long in their lap.
+Guinea pigs can, in some cases, bite their owners or other guinea pigs.
+They will bite their owners when they experience discomfort or pain.
+This can happen often during improper handling, especially when picking them up or if someone is holding the guinea pig for too long in their lap.

-Biting is a part of guinea pig’s communication, but you also need to pay attention to this type of behavior because some reasons for their biting habits should be stopped.
-Yes, guinea pigs will bite and nibble occasionally and there is no problem with that, but if you notice that your pet is biting more than usual and it is showing signs of fear and aggression, then this is a problem that needs to be further investigated.
+Biting is a part of guinea pigs’ communication, but you also need to pay attention to this type of behavior.
+Guinea pigs will bite and nibble occasionally.
+There is no problem with that, but if you notice that your pet is biting more than usual and it is showing signs of fear and aggression, then this is a problem that needs to be further investigated.

-Guinea pigs can bite if they are afraid of the person who is holding them.
-The root of the problem can be something from their past, such as the abuse from previous owners, animals, or other forms of trauma.
-They rarely forget those things and can be the underlying cause of their scared behavior.
+- Fear – Guinea pigs can bite if they are afraid of the person who is holding them.
+The root of the problem can be something from their past, such as abuse from previous owners, animals, or other forms of trauma.
+They rarely forget those things and this can be the underlying cause of their scared behavior.

-When you are feeding your guinea pigs they can accidentally bite you while trying to eat their meal.
+- Owner gets mistaken for food – When you are feeding your guinea pigs, they can accidentally bite you while trying to eat their meal.

-Even guinea pigs have a temper and different moods.
-If they feel like they want to be left alone they will bite you to let you know that the playtime is over.
-You need to learn when your guinea pigs have had enough of socializing and want to be left alone.
+- Bad mood – Even guinea pigs have a temper and different moods.
+If they feel like they want to be left alone, they will bite you to let you know that the playtime is over.
+You need to learn when your guinea pigs have had enough socializing and want to be left alone.

-In most situations guinea pig’s bite will be harmless.
+In most situations, the guinea pig’s bite will be harmless.
 Usually, they just nibble a little and rarely scratch the skin.
-In either case, wash your hands with soap and water, if you want to be sure that no infection will happen, use the alcohol to disinfect the skin.
+In either case, wash your hands with soap and water.
+If you want to be sure that no infection will happen, use alcohol to disinfect the skin.